zealfire/zealfire.github.io/_posts/2017-07-09-Encounter-with-vpn.md

 ---

 The reason behind developing this project was to ease the process of connecting to VPN.
-In my daily work I constantly required a VPN connection, Cisco AnyConnect client was the obvious choice but because I was facing some issues installing the same in ubuntu so instead I choose openconnect.
-After following below mentioned step, I am now able to get connected to a vpn using few mouse clicks.
+In my daily work I constantly required a VPN connection, Cisco AnyConnect client was the obvious choice but because I was facing some issues installing the same in Ubuntu so instead I choose openconnect.
+After following below-mentioned step, I am now able to get connected to a VPN using few mouse clicks.

 ## System Requirements ##

-Currently I have tested this only on ubuntu 16.04, hopefully in coming days I will be adding installation instruction for other OS too.
+Currently I have tested this only on ubuntu 16.04, hopefully, in coming days I will be adding installation instruction for other OS too.

 ## Installation ##